LibrariesHacked/librarieshacked-web-content/articles/catchment.md

 In 2014 the Bedford Borough Council Community Intelligence team profiled Bedford's libraries.
 This included defining an '*all users main catchment area*', and an '*IT only catchment area*' - for each library.
 Those areas were then profiled using the indices of deprivation and Mosaic.

-Although these are detailed profiles, they don't include a definition of how the area itself was defined.
-On querying this, Bedford have said that the individual who did the work has left, and unfortunately that knowledge has left with them.
+Although these are detailed profiles, they don't include how the area itself was defined.
+Bedford said the individual who did the work has left, and that knowledge has left with them.
 These things happen - it is clear though that the two catchment areas are based on usage data, and taken from member address information.
 That membership has been analysed to define IT users, and All Users, in order to construct two different geographical areas.

 This is the opposite to the method used by Gloucestershire, who take the geography of the whole authority to split up the areas, regardless of current usage.
-The profiles are worth reading for the disparity between the different types of catchment areas for a single library (IT Only/All users).
+The profiles are worth reading for the disparity between the different types of catchment area (IT Only/All users).

 To summarise, Bedford: